Xapulc/TicTacToe/README.md

 If you want to play with computer, launch PvE.py.

+If you want to play with other player, launch PvP.py.

 If you want to train your enemy with its teacher, launch LearnStudent.py.